pdebuyl-lab/RMPCDMD/doc/tutorial.rst

     fields                   Group
     h5md                     Group
     observables              Group
+    parameters               Group
     particles                Group
+    timers                   Group

-The elements are called “groups” in HDF5 terminology.
-Here, there is data about the particles (positions, velocities, etc), observables (e.g. temperature) and fields (here, the histogram of “B” particles).
-The ``h5md`` group contains metadata (simulation creator, H5MD version, etc.).
+The elements are called "groups" in HDF5 terminology.
+Here, there is data about the particles (positions, velocities, etc), observables (e.g.  temperature) and fields (here, the histogram of "B" particles).
+The ``h5md`` group contains metadata (simulation creator, H5MD version, etc.), the ``timers`` group contains timing data that is collected during the simulation and ``parameters`` contains all the parameters with which the simulation was run.

 The command

 .. code:: bash